-Discovery of nitric oxide delivery mechanism may point to new avenue for treating high blood pressureNovember 14th, 2012 in Medical research /
+Discovery of nitric oxide delivery mechanism may point to new avenue for treating high blood pressureNovember 14, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—Researchers at the University of Virginia School of Medicine have shed new light on blood pressure regulation with the discovery of an unexpected mechanism by which hemoglobin controls the delivery of nitric oxide.
 The findings may point to a new therapeutic target for treating high blood pressure and may have far-reaching implications for many organ systems and illnesses.